cooper-org/cooper/docs/source/formulations.md

 .. currentmodule:: cooper.formulations
 ```

-# TODO: Lagrangian store

 # Formulations

-Once equipped with a {ref}`constrained minimization problem (CMP)<cmp>`, several algorithmic approaches can be adopted to find a solution.
-These occur in two stages: the **formulation** of the optimization problem and the choice of the **optimization algorithm** to solve it.
+Once a {ref}`constrained minimization problem (CMP)<cmp>` is defined, various algorithmic approaches can be used to find a solution.
+This process occurs in two stages: the **formulation** of the optimization problem and the selection of the **optimization algorithm** to solve it.

-This section focuses on formulations of the CMP. {ref}`Here<optim>` we discuss the algorithms for solving the formulated problem (e.g., simultaneous gradient descent-ascent).
+This section focuses on the formulations of the CMP.
+In {ref}`optim`, we discuss the algorithms for solving the formulated problem (for example, simultaneous gradient descent-ascent).

 The formulations supported by **Cooper** are of the form: